MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **stage_durations** - Split stage durations that can aid in the investigation of data anomalies

 - **standard_probe_label** - Provides the information of the sub steps of each user scenario when instrumented with Standard Probe.
-It will help us reduce the scope of the issue.
+It helps us reduce the scope of the issue.

 - **threadsSummary** - information about number of threads used and their runtime state, i.e. waiting, blocked, etc.